jeffwilcox/jeffwilcox.blog/_posts/2013-09-11-mongodb-azure-linux-cli.md

 # MongoLab and the Windows Azure Store

-The easiest way to get going with MongoDB is actually by using the 3rd-party Store right inside the Windows Azure Management Portal, powered by MongoLab.
+The easiest way to get going with MongoDB is actually by using the 3rd-party store right inside Windows Azure: hosted MongoDB offered by MongoLab.
 It only takes a few seconds and today there is both a paid and free tier.

 As a long-time MongoLab customer, I can say, their product is great, and as of this summer, they're offering more and more solutions inside Windows Azure data centers.